 If you are wondering how to make a photomosaic, this article will be especially helpful for you.
-I put together several basic tips that allow you to make a stunning and professional-looking photo mosaic in Ps, Lr, and other efficient apps and software.
+I put together several basic tips that allow you to make a stunning and professional-looking photo mosaic in Ps, Lr, and other paid and free photo mosaic software..

 Making a photo mosaic is an easy and exciting process.
 Moreover, it can be an original present for any person.
 There are various types of photo mosaics.
 For example, I created a photomosaic for a banker where his portrait was composed of modern banknotes from 160 countries of the world.
 Similarly, you can create a family photo or make a thematic photomosaic for a particular holiday.

 Open Lightroom.
 Go to File and click Import Photos and Videos to add the folder that contains the necessary images for the mosaic.

 You can drag and drop the images into your workspace.
 In the pop-up Import Dialog box, you will see all files in the Mosaic Images folder.
 To import these files to the Library, choose Add at the top of the window and then click Import.

 Click on your image in the Library and press the R key on your keyboard.
 To alter the image, switch over to the Develop tab.

 On the right, you can see various options to modify the image.
 I will show you how to crop a picture into a square.
 Change Aspect from Original to 1 x 1.
 Position the picture as you want and press ENTER to complete the procedure.

 Switch back to the Library Mode where your main photo is still selected.